Sankuru

-Sankuru is one of the 21 new provinces of the Democratic Republic of the Congo created in the 2015 repartitioning.
+Sankuru is one of the 21 provinces of the Democratic Republic of the Congo created in the 2015 repartitioning.
 Sankuru, Kasaï-Oriental, and Lomami provinces are the result of the dismemberment of the former Kasaï-Oriental province.
 Sankuru was formed from the Sankuru District whose town of Lusambo was elevated to capital city of the new province.

+The 2020 population was estimated to be 2,593,400.

 Administration

 The capital of the province is Lusambo.

 While Sankuru's territories are governed by Territorial Administrators and his Deputy, including various Counselors, cities in Sankuru are governed by Mayors.
 Townships or collectivities have always Mayors with Council and villages are mainly governed by traditional Kingdoms according to succession legacy.

-Administered from 1966-2009 as the District of Sankuru, the province is now divided into 6 territories:
+Administered from 1966 to 2009 as the District of Sankuru, the province is now divided into 6 territories: